-How to use bubble and screen effects in iMessage
+Put a flourish in your next iMessage with bubble and screen effects

 How do I add screen effects to my iMessages?

-You can also send a screen effect from the Messages app or from the new interactive notifications, even from the lock screen!
+You can also send a screen effect from the Messages app or the new interactive notifications, even from the lock screen!

 - Enter the message you want to send.

-- Press firmly (3D Touch) or long press (no 3D Touch) on the Send button (looks like an upward pointing arrow).
+- Long press on the Send button (looks like an upward pointing arrow).

-Select the Screen tab at the top, if it's not already selected.
+Select the Screen tab at the top if it's not already selected.

-- Swipe from right to left to switch between the effects you want to apply: balloons, confetti, lasers, fireworks, or shooting stars
+- Swipe from right to left to switch between the effects you want to apply: balloons, confetti, lasers, fireworks, or shooting stars.

-Tap in the Send button to the right of your message (looks like an upward pointing arrow).
+Tap the Send button to the right of your message (it looks like an upward pointing arrow).

-How do I cancel a screen effect in iMessage?
+How do I cancel a screen effect in Messages?

-If you change your mind about sending a screen effect, tap the Cancel button at the bottom below your message (looks like an X).
+If you change your mind about sending a screen effect, tap the Cancel button at the bottom below your message (it looks like an X).

 How to replay bubble and screen effects in iMessage